solidsystems/wp-qr-trackr/README.md

    docker compose up --build
    ```

 > **Note:** Debug mode is enabled by default in the development environment.
 When using the standard Docker workflow (including `reset-docker.sh`), a `wp-config-dev.php` file is automatically included to enable `WP_DEBUG` and log errors to `wp-content/debug.log`.
-This ensures all PHP errors and warnings are captured for troubleshooting during development.
-Do not use this file in production.
+This also enables the QR Trackr Debug page in the WordPress admin (QR Trackr → Debug) with comprehensive system diagnostics, QR generation testing, and troubleshooting tools.
+Do not use debug mode in production.

 ### Troubleshooting
 If you see warnings about multiple lockfiles or npm being used as the package manager: